Marijuana Sales Law in California – Health and Safety Code 11360

 It's widely known that possession of marijuana by adults was mostly legalized by voters in California under Proposition 64.

-However, many people are unaware about the exceptions to legalization.
+However, many people are unaware of the exceptions to legalization.
 There is still a significant type of behavior related to marijuana that could result in getting prosecuted in a criminal court.

 It also includes marijuana concentrates such as hash oil and edible forms of marijuana like brownies, gummies, etc.